-- 8.22 WDs conforming to BS 2745 are equipped with thermocouple entry glands. - 8.23 In older machines, having no dedicated entry port, sensors can be introduced through a door seal, with care. - 8.24 Many of the tests require a sensor to be placed at the reference point specified by the manufacturer as representative of the conditions prevailing throughout the chamber and load.
-This will usually be in the drain or sump of the chamber and will often be adjacent to the sensor used for the automatic controller. - 8.25 The sensors may often be placed in positions where they are submerged for most of the cycle.
+- 8.25 Many of the tests require a sensor to be placed at the reference point specified by the manufacturer as representative of the conditions prevailing throughout the chamber and load.
+This will usually be in the drain or sump of the chamber and will often be adjacent to the sensor used for the automatic controller. - 8.26 The sensors may often be placed in positions where they are submerged for most of the cycle.
 Under these conditions water may migrate along the wire between the cores and the outer insulation sheath.
-To prevent damage to the recorder the outer sheath should either be punctured or stripped back a few centimetres from the end connected to the recorder to allow droplets of water to fall clear of the recorder. - 8.26 Sensors used to monitor the temperature of load items and the chamber walls should be held securely in good thermal contact with the region to be monitored using high temperature masking tape or autoclave indicator tape.
+To prevent damage to the recorder the outer sheath should either be punctured or stripped back a few centimetres from the end connected to the recorder to allow droplets of water to fall clear of the recorder. - 8.27 Sensors used to monitor the temperature of load items and the chamber walls should be held securely in good thermal contact with the region to be monitored using high temperature masking tape or autoclave indicator tape.